top of page

 ASG Archives and Records Center

-American Samoa's Office of Archives and Records Management (OARM) is part of the Executive Branch under the Dept. of Administrative Services.
-While primarily a records management service for government offices, we also help the general public with government archives and records copy needs.
-For example, One U.S. National Parent Law passport residency researches are often conducted on Censuses, Passenger Lists and Tax lists.
-OARM therefore provides certified evidence for the public from various government archives and records.
+American Samoa's Office of Archives and Records Management (OARM) is an Executive Branch Office under the Dept. of Administrative Services.
+While primarily a records management service for government offices, it also helps the general public with government archives and records information needs.
+For example, Federal Public Law 99-396 Sec.
+15 is a One U.S. National Parent Law requiring residential evidence.
+Passport residency researches for applicants are therefore conducted on archived Censuses, Passenger Lists and Tax lists.
+OARM also provides certified evidence for the public from various government branch department archives and records.

-We also guide local and national researchers to various holdings, such as High Court Matai and Land Title cases and/or public government files and media from the Executive, Legislative and Judicial Branches.
-Research about American Samoa's indigenous language and culture is also available.
-Practical advice on how to recover and conserve archives and records after disasters is also offered at times.
+It also guides local and national researchers to various holdings, such as 1900-1974 High Court Matai and Land Title cases.
+Public government files and media from the Executive, Legislative and Judicial Branches between 1900-1998 can also be provided.
+Research about American Samoa's indigenous language and culture is especially available.
+Practical advice on how to recover and conserve archives and records after disasters can also be obtained.

 637983328676430000_edited_edited_edited.